D2KLab/sentinel/README.md

 # SentiNEL: Sentiment Analysis from Tweets
-[SentiNEL][sentinel] system is developed for sentiment analysis of tweets based on [SemEval2015 Task10-Subtask A](http://alt.qcri.org/semeval2015/task10/): Contextual Polarity Disambiguation.
+[SentiNEL](https://github.com/MultimediaSemantics/sentinel) system is developed for sentiment analysis of tweets based on [SemEval2015 Task10-Subtask A](http://alt.qcri.org/semeval2015/task10/): Contextual Polarity Disambiguation.
 The purpose of SentiNEL is that given a message containing a marked instance of a word or phrase, determines whether that instance is positive, negative or neutral in that context.
 SentiNEL is inspired by the [NRC system](http://www.cs.toronto.edu/~xzhu/SemEval2014_NRC_t9.pdf).
 The code is based on [Webis system](https://github.com/webis-de/ECIR-2015-and-SEMEVAL-2015).
-However Webis is a system only for SemEval2015 Sub Task B(Message-level task).
+However Webis is a system only for SemEval2015 Sub Task B (Message-level task).
 We modify the code and adapt it to term-level.
 Besides, SentiNEL extracts and adds some new features (e.g. More lexicons, Word2Vec etc.)

 Key words: Sentiment analysis, Machine Learning, Data Mining, NLP